Biography

-A native Texan, Dr. Proctor is an Assistant Professor in the Department of Microbiology and Molecular Genetics at UTHealth Houston’s McGovern Medical School.
-Dr. Proctor joined the department in 2024 after completing her postdoctoral training in microbial genomics with Dr. Julie Segre at the National Institute of Health, National Human Genome Research Institute in Bethesda, MD, where her work focused on describing the interactions between the emerging fungal pathogen Candida auris and the skin microbiome, as well as the genomic epidemiology of this pathogen and the ESKAPE pathogens in nursing homes in the U.S.
+A native Texan, Dr. Proctor is an Assistant Professor of Microbiology and Molecular Genetics at UTHealth Houston’s McGovern Medical School.
+Dr. Proctor joined the department in 2024 after completing her postdoctoral training in microbial genomics with Dr. Julie Segre at the National Institute of Health, National Human Genome Research Institute in Bethesda, MD, where her work focused on characterizing the interactions between the emerging fungal pathogen Candida auris and the skin microbiome, as well as the genomic epidemiology of this pathogen and the ESKAPE pathogens in nursing homes in the U.S.

 Dr. Proctor received her Ph.D. in 2016 in the Department of Microbiology and Immunology at Stanford University, where she developed expertise in the microbiome, numerical ecology, and reproducible research under the mentorship of Dr. David Relman and Dr. Susan Holmes.
 Her doctoral work focused on describing patterns of spatial and temporal variation (i.e., biogeography) in the bacterial component of the human oral microbiome.
 She obtained an M.S. in Biological Sciences at Smith College in Northampton, MA, where she was a recipient of the United States Environmental Protection Agency STAR fellowship, and a B.A. at Hampshire College in Amherst, MA.